FELPS Fellows 2018

 Chris Chu de León

-Chris Chu de León is the legislative director for New York State Assembly Member Daniel O’Donnell.
-In his current role, Chris develops the member’s legislative priorities, advises on policy, drafts correspondence, and strategizes partnerships to advance the member’s policy agenda.
+Chris Chu de León is the director of community affairs for New York State Assembly Member Daniel O’Donnell.
 His work requires a comprehensive understanding of the local, state, and federal news and legislation.
 Previously, he served as director of community affairs and constituent liaison, in which he worked to advocate for tenants, reduce the bureaucratic hurdles of healthcare, and promote access to public services.

 Prior to entering New York politics, Chris served as a Fulbright Scholar and Cultural Ambassador in Brazil.
 For his Fulbright Scholarship, Chris co-taught English and led a self-designed course covering contemporary American politics at a federal university in Brazil.
 His classes ranged from discussions about affirmative action in higher education to the implications of a two-party political system.
 This focus on generating dialogue on how politics and policy affects people compelled him to enter public service.